Bidirectional integration with the Finder

 The nxt application protocol provides you with the means to launch the Finder and perform some specific actions on it by just stating a URL.
 The Finder registers the nxt protocol in Windows during its installation.
 From that point on, Windows recognizes the URI scheme nxt, associating it to the Finder application.
 You can embed nxt URLs as hyperlinks in HTML web pages, use them directly in the address bar of your web browser, or launch them from the Run dialog box of Windows.

-There are seven types of actions that the Finder can handle when called from an nxt URL:
+There are various types of actions that the Finder can handle when called from an nxt URL:

 - Open a new Finder.